 Another problem with the importance abstraction is that the values of the importance function must somehow relate to one another in order to impose a ranking.
 Thus, if one importance value is higher than another, it is defined to be more important.
 However, in order to ensure that all importance functions, and there can be infinitely many of them, are mapped onto a planar space in a manner which is consistent, each importance function would have to be carefully calibrated.
-For example, consider an importance function of one task that is based on a deadline such that the importance of the task is exponentially increasing as the deadline approaches, such as Figure 5.
-Also consider the importance function of another task which is static, like Figure 4.
-How are these tasks related?
-At what point should the deadline task become more important than the task with static importance?
+Mapping all possible importance functions onto a common planar space is called homogenization.
+For example, consider an importance function of one message that is based on a deadline such that the importance of the message is exponentially increasing as the deadline approaches, such as Figure 5.
+Also consider the importance function of another message which is static, like Figure 4.
+How are these messages related?
+At what point should the deadline message become more important than the message with static importance?
 What parameters must be included so that the two functions share the same planar space?
-Each possible task's importance function would have to be compared to each other's importance function, which is combinatorially explosive.
+Each possible message's importance function would have to be compared to each other's importance function, which is combinatorially explosive.

 The following is an idea which can simplify matters without compromising the integrity of the importance scheme.
 It is not clear at this time whether the premise is completely correct.
-The premise is: all tasks which are dependent on deadlines are inherently more important than any other tasks.
-Thus, all tasks can be split into the two categories: deadline and priority.
-Priority tasks are tasks whose importance function is either a constant (static priority) or implicitly dependent on time by being explicitly dependent on some system parameter which is dependent on time (dynamic priority).
-Deadline tasks no longer have to share the same importance space as priority tasks; there is now an importance space for each category of tasks.
+The premise is: all messages which are dependent on deadlines are inherently more important than any other messages.
+Thus, all messages can be split into the two categories: deadline and priority.
+Priority messages are messages whose importance function is either a constant (static priority) or implicitly dependent on time by being explicitly dependent on some system parameters which are dependent on time (dynamic priority).
+Deadline messages no longer have to share the same importance space as priority messages; there is now an importance space for each category of messages.